Dev-Dominic/Lab-Registrar/docs/controllers.md

     * Update Status to confirm to indicate that labtech has affirmed to wanting a possible switch
 3. Commit changes to SwapRequest model/database
+4. Boolean if swap confirmation request successfully made

 **Approve Swap**

 1. Check that adminID is a valid admin
-2. Update SwapRequest instance with swapID
+2. Update SwapRequest instance, querying with swapID
     * Update adminID field
     * Update status field with either **DENIED** or **APPROVED**
 3. Run *Resolve*
+4. Return boolean value of resolve to indicate swap approval was successful

 #### UserRequestController